dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

-This is the master branch and has latest and complete development of the code for this project.
+This is the dev_terraform_FULL_ansible  branch
 The development_terraform_ansible_intro branch terminates and is frozen after ansible basic playbook which deploys grafana to local Cloud9 EC2 instance.

+After that, the dev_terraform_FULL_ansible branch terminates and is frozen after the prometheus deployment has been added to the existing grafana blocks in the yaml file.
+THe yaml file has been renamed from grafana to main-playbook.yml and has a working prometheus deployment per the notes below.
+(Both now to aws_instance EC2)

+The grafana deployment on ansible has  been integrated with terraform and now deploys to EC2 aws_instance

-This master will continue on the development_terraform_ansible_intro and start with integrating the basic ansible playbook with grafana installation with the terraform IaC that deploys EC2 aws_instances to EC2.
+The master will continue on the dev_terraform_FULL_ansible  and integrate the setup with Jenkins, pipelines, etc.....

-******Other master development code includes the following:***********
+******This branch (dev_terraform_FULL_ansible) includes the following which is not included in the first branch (development_terraform_ansible_intro)***********

 Basic issue encountered when creating a null_resource to make the call to the granfana.yml playbook (renamed main-playbook.yml when prometheus blocks added)